 Yes, we are going down this road.
 In a novel with S&M orgies, sexual propriety isn't really an option.
-So what we're going with here is that Lenina is John's mother – in a metaphorical sense.
-Start with their names: Linda, Lenina – notice the phonetic similarities?
+So what we're going with here is that Lenina is John's mother—in a metaphorical sense.
+Start with their names: Linda, Lenina—notice the phonetic similarities?
 (Again, since Huxley is so big on names, we can't ignore them at all, ever.
-See "Character Clues" and you'll know what we're talking about.)
+See "Tools of Characterization" and you'll see what we're talking about.)
 While we don't know for sure about Lenina's caste, all signs point to her being a Beta (check out her "Character Analysis" for more info), as is Linda.
 Both came to the Savage Reservation with Alpha men they were "dating" at the time.
 Both worked with bottles.
 Both are material-obsessed and all too happy to fulfill their roles as sexual objects.
 Linda really is Lenina with years attached.

 This is nothing new.
-Freud put it all into words, but it goes all the way back to Oedipus the King, a play by Sophocles which lends its name to Freud's theory.
+Freud put it explicity into words, but it goes all the way back to Oedipus the King, a play by Sophocles that lends its name to Freud's theory.
 In Sophocles's play, a man named Oedipus accidentally kills his father and sleeps with his mother.
 (He doesn't know that they're his parents.
 It's a long story.
 But you can Shmoop it.)
-Afterwards, when he realized what he's done, he gouges is eyes out and blinds himself.
+Afterwards, when he realizes what he's done, he gouges his eyes out and blinds himself.
 Freud's theory is that every man secretly wants to do this.

 John makes a good case.
-He tries to kill Popé, who is as close as he's going to get to a father figure.
-Then, because his mother is dead and he can't sleep with her, he (very likely) sleeps with Lenina, whom we've already established as a stand-in for Linda.
+He tries to kill Popé, who is as close as he's going to get to a father-figure.
+Then, because his mother is dead and he can't sleep with her, he (very likely) sleeps with Lenina, whom we've already established is a stand-in for Linda.
 But now comes the cash-in morning-after moment: "The sun was already high when he awoke.
-He lay for a moment, blinking in owlish incomprehension at the light; then suddenly remembered – everything.
+He lay for a moment, blinking in owlish incomprehension at the light; then suddenly remembered—everything.
 'Oh, my God, my God!'
 He covered his eyes with his hand."

 Ahem!
 "Owlish" incomprehension?
 He "cover[s] his eyes"?
 Sounds like Oedipus.
 We think we've said enough about that.